Introduction to C++ Static

 Static Variable in the Class

-The variables which are declared as static are initialized only for a single time and the space that are allocated to them are in separate static storage.
+The variables declared as static are initialized only for a single time, and the space allocated to them is in separate static storage.
 This makes the static variables get shared by the different objects.
-Multiple copies cannot be created of a single static variable for the varied objects.
-This also results in non-initialisation of the static variables with the use of constructors.
+Multiple copies of a single static variable cannot be created for the varied objects.
+This also results in the non-initialization of the static variables with the use of constructors.

 Code: